blur-network/dpow-blur/README.md

 <h2 id="deps"> Dependencies </h2>

-Libhydrogen requires CMake 3.14+ to compile.
-If your distribution does not include this in the package manager, you can download the latest release's source from here: <a href="https://github.com/Kitware/CMake/releases/download/v3.15.2/cmake-3.15.2.tar.gz">CMake 3.15.2 from Kitware's github</a>

 Both libbtc and the native blur files require GCC 8.3 or below to compile.
 GCC 9+ will error out.

-Once that is extracted from the archive, building and installing is as simple as `./configure && make && sudo make install`

 Ubuntu/Debian One-Liner: